-I’m sure that you’ve heard the statistic that half of the marriages in the United States today end in divorce.
-If you pop that statistic into Google you’ll find that there are millions of articles, websites, and talking-heads with something to say on that subject.
+I'm sure that you've heard the statistic that half of the marriages in the United States today end in divorce.
+If you pop that statistic into Google, you'll find millions of articles, websites, and talking-heads with something to say on that subject.

-You could spend the rest of your life looking through them all and you wouldn’t know much more about marriage or divorce than when you started in all likelihood.
-Access to information, I think it’s safe to say, is not something that any of us suffer from in 2018.
-What happens, then, if you have a question about divorce?
+You could spend the rest of your life looking through them all, and you wouldn't know much more about marriage or divorce than when you started, in all likelihood.
+I think it's safe to say that access to information is not something that many of us suffer from in 2018.
+What happens, then, if you have a divorce question?
 Where can you get honest advice from someone with experience in that area of life?

-Whether or not you would choose our office to represent you in your case we like to think that we have a perspective that many others don’t consider our experience handling a variety of family law cases in Texas courts.
-As a result, if you can learn something from one of our blog posts that helps your family then that justifies our effort in writing these posts in the first place.
+Whether or not you would choose our office to represent you in your case, we like to think that we have a perspective that many others don't consider our experience handling various family law cases in Texas courts.
+As a result, if you can learn something from one of our blog posts that helps your family, then that justifies our effort in writing these posts in the first place.

-Some people stay in a bad marriage for financial reasons.
+Some people stay in a lousy marriage for financial reasons.
 Sound familiar?

-What about a situation where one spouse was out of the job market for years because he or she stayed at home to care for children- only now to need to return to work after a divorce?
+What about a situation where one spouse was out of the job market for years because they stayed at home to care for children- only now to need to return to work after a divorce?
 Could this situation describe you?

-The aforementioned persons in the prior paragraph could probably describe a fairly high number of persons that are right now putting off a divorce because of the financial concerns of proceeding towards dissolving a marriage.
-Whether those concerns are justified or not is a different story, but in general money and money fights are perhaps the most common reason why I have seen families in southeast Texas get divorced.
+The persons above in the prior paragraph could probably describe a relatively high number of persons currently putting off a divorce because of the financial concerns of proceeding towards dissolving a marriage.
+Whether those concerns are justified or not is a different story, but in general, money and money fights are perhaps the most common reason why I have seen families in southeast Texas get divorced.

-It is important for you to recognize that your life can be better after a divorce than before one- even if there is more risk involved from a financial perspective.
-An experienced family lawattorney can help you to understand a divorce and how to minimize your financial exposure once one is complete.
+It is essential for you to recognize that your life can be better after a divorce than before one- even if there is more risk involved from a financial perspective.
+An experienced family law attorney can help you understand divorce and minimize your financial exposure once one is complete.

-Today’s blog topic will center around this subject.
-Simply put, if your goal is to file for divorce from your spouse and then to actually become divorced then today’s blog will cover some pieces of financial advice that are absolutely critical to that effort.
+Today's blog topic will center around this subject.
+Put, if your goal is to file for divorce from your spouse and then to become divorced, then today's blog will cover some pieces of financial advice that are critical to that effort.

-A budget should be job number one for you as you begin to transition yourself from a two-person household into a single person household.
-It can seem that during a divorce that your expenses rise and rise with no end in sight.
+A budget should be job number one for you as you begin to transition yourself from a two-person household into a single-person family.
+It can seem that during a divorce that, your expenses rise and rise with no end in sight.
 Hiring an attorney is just the most common and perhaps most costly of those expenses.
-Now is a great time to sit down and figure out what your monthly budget looks like before you actually file for divorce.
+Now is a great time to sit down and figure out what your monthly budget looks like before you file for divorce.